jfgomez86/xr-sinatra/README.md

 Returns the exchange rate for 5 EUR to COP.

-*Output text instead of image*: You can add a format suffix to the conversion endpoint like so `/:amount:base/to/:currency.txt` to receive a formatted text response instead of an image.
+* Output text instead of image: You can add a format suffix to the conversion endpoint like so `/:amount:base/to/:currency.txt` to receive a formatted text response instead of an image.
 Example:

 ```
-GET /5EUR/to/COP.txt - 200 OK # returns a image with the value.
+GET /5EUR/to/COP.txt - 200 OK # returns text with the value.
 ```

-Returns the exchange rate for 5 EUR to COP.
+Returns the exchange rate for 5 EUR to COP as a formatted text string.

 ## Supported Currencies